What You Need to Know About Bridge and Lock Tender

 - Chief Lock Tender Operator

-There were about 3,700 jobs for Bridge and Lock Tender in 2016 (in the United States).
+In 2016, there was an estimated number of 3,700 jobs in the United States for Bridge and Lock Tender.
 New jobs are being produced at a rate of 2.7% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Bridge and Lock Tender by 2026.
-There will be an estimated 400 positions for Bridge & Lock Tender per year.
+The BLS estimates 400 yearly job openings in this field.

 The states with the most job growth for Bridge & Lock Tender are Oregon, Kentucky, and Florida.
 Watch out if you plan on working in West Virginia, Washington, or Texas.
 These states have the worst job growth for this type of profession.